caliskanfurkan/wintrail/README.md

 Maltrail for single Windows PC

-Anti-malware software for Windows PCs.
+Malware detection software for a single Windows PC.

-Uses maltrail threat feeds and catches if there is a traffic towards malicious IPs
+Uses maltrail threat feeds and alerts if there is a traffic towards malicious IPs